-Plenty of research has been done on the importance of socialization to improve the mental and emotional health of seniors.
+There has been significant research on the importance of socialization to improve seniors' mental and emotional health.
 But what can you do when your loved one is in an assisted living community to ensure that they are meeting socialization goals?
 Here are six ways you can help your family member stay social and engaged while they are in a senior living community.

 1. Look for Signs of Isolation

-It can be hard for seniors to admit that they are feeling lonely and want to make new connections.
-It can also be the case that older adults who are new to senior living communities may want to avoid interacting with others and choose instead to isolate themselves.
+It can be challenging for seniors to admit that they feel lonely and want to make new connections.
+It can also be the case that older adults who are new to senior living communities may want to avoid interacting with others instead of isolating themselves.
 You can help your loved one avoid this social slump by looking for signs of isolation, including:

 - Loss of interest in activities that used to excite them